Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Discussion

+We found, however, that the parameter driving the behavior of the growth rates of the parasites and the MRI, and thus the magnetic energy density and stresses at saturation, is the Elsasser number $\Lambda_\eta$.
+In particular, we found that, as long as viscous dissipation is small, i.e., $\Lambda_\nu \gtrsim 10$, then there exists two regimes (see Figure~\ref{fig:alpha_beta_sat_elsasser}): (i) quasi-ideal MHD, where the physical properties of the MRI and parasitic instabilities are insensitive to dissipation.
+This holds as long as $\Lambda_\eta > 1$, which is applicable to the fully ionized regions of accretion disks around compact objects. (ii) inviscid, resistive MHD, where all the relevant dependencies on $\Lambda_\nu$ and ${\rm Pm}$ are only through the product ${\rm Pm} \, \Lambda_\nu$, i.e., the Elsasser number $\Lambda_\eta$.
+This regime corresponds to $\Lambda_\eta < 1$, and characterizes poorly ionized regions of protoplanetary disks \citep{Jin96, SM99}.
+The Elsasser number for current Taylor-Couette MRI experiments is close to unity \citep{Nornbergetal10}.
+In this regime, both types of modes present similar growth rates.

+We estimated the amplitude of the magnetic fields and stresses generated by the MRI when the secondary instabilities become dynamically important.
+The saturation amplitude of the magnetic fields is fairly insensitive to dissipation with $B_0^{\rm sat}/\bar{B}_z \simeq 4$--$5$.
+However, the stress behaves very differently.
+For $\Lambda_\eta > 1$ the stress reaches and asymptotic value independent of the dissipation coefficients, while for $\Lambda_\eta < 1$ the stress decreases linearly with decreasing Elsasser number, i.e., $\bar{T}^{\rm sat}_{r\phi} \propto \Lambda_\eta$.
+This result is consistent with the numerical simulations of resistive MHD shearing boxes carried out by \citet{FSH00} and \citet{SS02} discussed below.
+We calculated the ratio between the stress and the magnetic energy density associated with the primary MRI mode in two regimes of interest and obtained

+This anti-correlation between $\alpha_{\rm sat}$ and $\beta_{\rm sat}$ is seen in the numerical simulations of 'ideal' MHD (i.e., without explicit dissipation) in \citet{HGB95}, as well as in the resistive runs in \citet{SIM98}.
+We understood these results in terms of the behavior of both primary and secondary modes.

-We showed that important properties of the fastest secondary instabilities found in \citet{PG09} for $1 \lesssim \Lambda_\nu \lesssim 100$ and $0.1 \lesssim {\rm Pm} \lesssim 10$ are generic.
-The fastest parasitic modes are non-axisymmetric, have purely real growth rates, have the same vertical periodicity as the primary mode upon which the feed, and horizontal wavelengths that are roughly twice as long.
+We showed that important properties of the fastest secondary instabilities found in \citet{PG09} for the region of parameter space accessible to current numerical simulations are generic.
+The fastest parasitic modes are non-axisymmetric, have purely real growth rates, have the same vertical periodicity as the primary MRI mode, and horizontal wavelengths that are roughly twice as long.
 Their wavevectors $\bb{k}_{\rm h}$ are nearly aligned with either the velocity or the magnetic field of the primary mode.
-The first type dominate for $\Lambda_\eta \ge 1$ and correspond to Kelvin-Helmholtz modes that feed off the vertical shear induced by the MRI and reach their maximum growth rates along the direction of the MRI velocity field.
+The first type dominate for $\Lambda_\eta \ge 1$ and correspond to Kelvin-Helmholtz modes that feed off the velocity shear induced by the MRI and reach their maximum growth rates along the direction of the MRI velocity field.
 The second type dominate for $\Lambda_\eta < 1$ and are related to tearing modes that feed off the MRI currents and grow the fastest along the direction of the MRI magnetic field.
-We provided a set of scaling laws that describe the growth rates of the fastest growing parasitic Kelvin-Helmholtz and tearing instabilities in two important asymptotic regimes